Tithes & Alms

 -

-He is not contradicting himself in Galatians 3:11 because doing the commandments of the law justifies us before Alahayim but the works {Gal 3:11} and deeds {Rom 3:20} of the law, in the sacrifices and offerings for when one transgresses the commandments of the law, cannot justify anyone before Alahayim.
-He was just saying "the just" which are doers of the law, shall live by faith in Yache's blood not the blood of bulls and goats to be justified.
+He is not contradicting himself in Galatians 3:11 because doing the commandments of the law justifies us before Alahayim, but the works {Gal 3:11} and deeds {Rom 3:20} of the law in the sacrifices and offerings for when one transgresses the commandments of the law cannot justify anyone before Alahayim.
+He was just saying "the just," which are the doers of the law, shall live by faith in Yache's blood for justification, not the blood of bulls and goats to be justified.

 -